anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Step 1: Downloading Datasets

 To begin, we need to download three datasets from GitHub.
 Navigate to the dblp_acm folder [here](https://github.com/anhaidgroup/delex/tree/main/examples/data/dblp_acm).
 Click on 'gold.parquet' and click the download icon at the top.
 Repeat this for 'table_a.parquet' and 'table_b.parquet'.
-Now move all these into one directory on your local machine called 'dblp_acm'.
+Now move all these into a directory on your local machine called 'dblp_acm'.

 ### Step 2: Creating a Python File